Nicolas-Puccio/caravaneer-2/README.md

 ## Work in progress

-1. Fix "randomize attributes" button in character setup screen
-2. Include water from food sources in "water need" calculation
-3. Allow starting new breeding industries in currently not allowed towns
+1. Allow starting new breeding industries in currently not allowed towns
-4. Industry QOL UI changes
+2. Industry QOL UI changes
-5. Ability to improve water well
+3. Ability to improve water well

-##Ideas
+## Ideas

 1. New bandit types
 2. Make extra caravans while playing
 3. Make extra towns while playing
 4. Fix broken economy in Drekar camp
+5. Visual indicator if buy/sell price of a good is high/low in the current trade